-Mike Tomlin drops F-bomb, A-bomb in Antonio Brown's now-deleted video on Patriots
+Mike Tomlin drops f-bomb, a-bomb in Antonio Brown's now-deleted video on Patriots

 We know that Tom Brady already has seen it.
 He was asked about it on his regular Monday hit on WEEI’s “Kirk & Callahan” show and responded: “I don’t think that would go over well with our coach … What’s done in the locker room should stay in the locker room.”

-If there’s a wonderful irony it’s that it now makes two head coaches playing for the right to represent the AFC in Super Bowl LI who now apparently have a dislike for the league offices.
-And with Roger Goodell having visited the Atlanta Falcons Saturday and the Dallas Cowboys Sunday for those respective games, the only venue left to visit this coming week would be Foxboro.
+If there’s a wonderful irony it’s that it now makes two head coaches playing for the right to represent the AFC in Super Bowl LI who now apparently have a dislike for the league office.
+And with Roger Goodell having visited the Atlanta Falcons on Saturday and the Dallas Cowboys on Sunday for those respective games, the only venue left to visit this coming week would be Foxborough.

 Such a lovely buildup we’ll have for Sunday.
 No extra cheerleaders required.